 Myotherapy can help patients post-surgery, rebuilding the muscles and preventing muscle loss with the help of correctional exercises.
 Hands-on treatment to the hip and surrounding muscles close to the hip can also be beneficial to the post-surgery recovery and pain management.
 As with any kinds of surgery or injury, there may be a build up of scar tissue which may restrict range of motion of the hip.
 Myotherapy is an excellent option for improving post-surgery mobility.

-Have you suffered from Legg-Calve-Perthes disease?
+Have you or your child suffered from Legg-Calve-Perthes disease?
 Do you experience ongoing pain as a result?
 If so, book in to see a Myotherapist today!